Communication and the Arts Area of Study

 Earn an Adult Bachelor’s Degree with a Communication and the Arts Area of Study

-Through the Marist College Communication and the Arts Bachelor's degree program, undergraduate students enrolled in our school will develop an understanding and application of the essential communication, oral, and written skills necessary for success in today's career field.
-The Communication and the Arts degree concentration provides a foundation for careers requiring strong communication skills.
-Students within the Communication Arts major will be provided with the necessary knowledge to excel as professional communicators and media artists in a complex communication driven society.
+Through the Marist College Communication and the Arts area of study, non-traditional adult bachelor’s degree students will develop an understanding and application of essential communication, oral and written skills necessary for success in today's work environment.
+The Marist College online Communications and the Arts area of study, through the Liberal Studies adult bachelor’s degree program, will provide a foundation for careers requiring strong communication skills.
+Adult bachelor’s degree students pursuing the Communication and the Arts area of study will be provided with the necessary knowledge to excel as professional communicators and media artists in a complex communication-driven society.

-During the Communication and the Arts course curriculum, students will benefit from an emphasis on speaking and writing skills, developing media literacy, critical thinking and problem solving.
-If you're interested in a career in public relations, advertising, or communication, the Communication and the Arts program can help students develop an understanding of communication theory and how to translate this to practice.
+During the Communication and the Arts area of study curriculum, adult bachelor’s degree students will benefit from an emphasis on speaking and writing skills, developing media literacy, critical thinking and problem solving.
+Students finishing their bachelor’s degree through Marist's continuing education program who are interested in a career in public relations, advertising, or communication will develop an understanding of communication theory and how to translate this into their career.

 • Conflict mediation